 More than 1,500 volunteers have given their time

 Volunteers contribute in a variety of different roles, including ward-based roles, befriending projects, research, gardening, library assistants, Bethlem Museum of the Mind and Bethlem Gallery volunteers, and sports and walking groups.
-Since 2012, over 1,500 volunteers have been recruited and kindly contributed their time to support our service users and projects.
+Since 2012, over 1,500 volunteers have been recruited and kindly contributed their time to support service users and projects.

 Through this scheme, Natashia runs a Saturday walking group for inpatients from Claire Ward at Lewisham Hospital’s Ladywell Unit.